stain/ro-crate-paper/manuscript.md

 An [RO-Crate is defined](https://www.researchobject.org/ro-crate/1.1/structure.html#ro-crate-metadata-file-ro-crate-metadatajson) as a self-described **Root Data Entity** that describes and contains _data entities_, which are further described using _contextual entities_.
 A **data entity** is either a _file_ (i.e. a set of bytes stored on disk somewhere) or a _directory_ (i.e. dataset of named files and other directories).
 A file does not need to be stored inside the RO-Crate root, it can be referenced via a PID/IRI.
 A **contextual entity** exists outside the information system (e.g. a Person, a workflow language) and is defined by its metadata.
 The representation of a **data entity** as a set of bytes makes it possible to store a variety of research artefacts including not only data but also, for instance, software and text.

-Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate (_RO Content_ in Figure \ref{fig:conceptual}), while contextual entities mainly _explain_ the RO-Crate (although this distinction is not a formal requirement).
+Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate (_RO Content_ in Figure {@fig:conceptual}), while contextual entities mainly _explain_ the RO-Crate (although this distinction is not a formal requirement).

-The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** (`ro-crate-metadata.json`) (top of Figure \ref{fig:conceptual}).
+The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** (`ro-crate-metadata.json`) (top of Figure {@fig:conceptual}).
 This is a JSON-LD file that describes the RO-Crate, its content and related metadata using Linked Data.
 JSON-LD is a W3C standard RDF serialisation that has become popular as it is easy to read by humans while also offers some advantages for data exchange on the Internet.
 JSON-LD is the preferred and widely supported format by RO-Crate tools and community.

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) are `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` — additional metadata are frequently added to entities depending on the purpose of the particular RO-Crate.